teeeeeo9/navi/README.md

    User: "I'm struggling with my Spanish goal.
 Any suggestions?"
    AI: "Let me analyze your goal...
 Based on your timeline and progress, here are some strategies that might help you stay on track..."
    ```

+### UI-Driven Updates

+When users make changes through the UI instead of chat:

+1. **Updating a Goal via UI**:
+   The user updates the goal title from "Learn Spanish" to "Learn Spanish and Portuguese" using UI controls.

+   Behind the scenes:
+   - The API updates the goal in the database
+   - A system message is sent to the AI: "SYSTEM_UPDATE: User updated title from 'Learn Spanish' to 'Learn Spanish and Portuguese'"
+   - AI responds: "Noted your expanded language learning goal.
+This is ambitious but achievable with the right strategy."

+2. **Updating Progress via UI**:
+   The user updates progress to 25% using a progress slider.

+   Behind the scenes:
+   - The API updates the progress in the database
+   - A system message is sent to the AI: "SYSTEM_UPDATE: User updated progress for goal 'Learn Spanish and Portuguese' to 25%"
+   - AI responds: "Great progress on your language learning journey!"

+This dual-interaction model ensures that whether users interact through chat or traditional UI elements, the AI assistant maintains context and provides consistent, helpful responses.

 ## Directory Structure